yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

     ![](media/Ex1-Task1-S14.png "SSMS Toolbar")

 1. After adding the new record to the `Games` table, back up the transaction logs.
-DMS detects any new backups and ships them to the migration service.
-Select **New Query** again in the toolbar, and paste the following script into the new query window:
+DMS detects any new backups and ships them to migration service.
+Click on **<inject key="SQLVM Name" /> (1)**, select **New Query (2)** again in the toolbar, and paste the following script into the new query window:

    ```SQL
    USE master;